misskey-dev/misskey/docs/setup.en.md

 You can check if the service is running with `systemctl status misskey`.

-### Way to Update to latest version of your Misskey
+### How to update your Misskey server to the latest version
 1. `git fetch`
 2. `git checkout $(git tag -l | grep -v 'rc[0-9]*$' | sort -V | tail -n 1)`
 3. `npm install`